tus/tus-v2/draft-tus-resumable-uploads-protocol.md

 The client MUST use the same method throughout an entire upload.
 The server SHOULD reject the attempt to resume an upload with a different method with `400 (Bad Request)` response.

-The client MUST NOT perform multiple Upload Transfer Procedures for the same file in parallel.
+The client MUST NOT perform multiple Upload Transfer Procedures ({{upload-transfer}}) for the same file in parallel.

 The request MUST include the `Upload-Token` header field ({{upload-token}}) which uniquely identifies an upload.
 The client MUST NOT reuse the token for a different upload.